 - Guy Kawasaki

 Some agents are always on the hunt for the next gimmick.
 Several years back it was 360° virtual tour “spins”.
-Along the way we've had lightbox slideshows that hover over the page, video tours and more recently drones.
+Along the way we’ve had lightbox slideshows that hover over the page, video tours and more recently drone footage.
 Again, nothing at all wrong with showing off a property in a captivating way, but do any of these demonstrate how you are going to address their pain point and solve their problem for them?

 Better sameness shows up in other approaches as well.
 First we had 3% brokerages, then 2%, 1% and now 0% with only a nominal fixed fee.
 Without a unique selling proposition (USP), and a way to stand out, many agents have discounted their services, in a desperate race to the bottom.
 Many did the same thing in the web development industry, with outsourced labor and give-away pricing.
-In most cases, the customer got exactly what they paid for, so it hurt developer and client alike.
+In most cases, the customer got exactly what they paid for, so it hurt the designer/developer and client alike.

 Differentiate or die.